 As the father and the other two sons listened to the pastor’s prayer, they were surprised by the bluntness of it.
 What they didn’t know was that the pastor was about to get even more blunt.
 He continued praying, saying, “And now, Father, wilt thou send another snake to bite the older son, another to bite the younger son, and another BIG ONE to bite this father.
 For we have all been doing everything we know for some time now to restore them to the fellowship of the church, but it’s been to no avail.
 It seems, therefore, that all of our combined efforts could not do what this snake has done.
 We thus conclude that the only thing left that will do this family any good is rattlesnakes.
 So, Lord, send us bigger and better rattlesnakes!
 In the name of Jesus I pray.
 Amen.”

 No loving, right-thinking parent enjoys disciplining a child.
 We’d much rather see our kids display obedience.
 But the plain truth is, sometimes kids disobey, and that disobedience must bring painful consequences.
 If it doesn’t, what’s the incentive for obedience?
-God understands this better than we do, and that’s why He is in the business of disciplining His kids.
+God understands this better than we do, and that’s why He is in the business of disciplining His children.